Ethan-Passino/NodeChat/README.md

 - **File Sharing**: Share files like images and documents seamlessly over the P2P connection.

 ### Enhanced Features 🌟
-- **Multipeer Chat**: Create group chats for direct communication between multiple peers.
 - **Custom Usernames**: Users can set unique usernames for easy identification.
 - **Status Indicators**: Display user statuses such as online, offline, or typing.

 ### UI/UX Features 🎨
 - **Clean and Simple Interface**: Intuitive design for an excellent user experience.
-- **Dark Mode**: Switch to a dark theme for comfort during nighttime use.
-- **Customizable Chat Themes**: Personalize the look and feel of the chat.
 - **Message Timestamps**: See when messages were sent and received.

 ### Networking Features 🌐